Meet the Alice Academy Activists

 Tanya Kearns

-With a background in Community Youth Work, Tanya is an experienced facilitator in community arts, social action and peacebuilding initiatives.
-She is also an activist, using her voice to promote positive social change in a post-conflict context.
-From the North, her campaign starts in Belfast, focusing on anti-violence against women and LGBT+ folk in the nighttime entertainment industry.
+Tanya is an experienced facilitator in community arts, social action and peacebuilding initiatives.
+Her activism is currently focused on preventing violence against women and LGBTQ+ folk in the nighttime entertainment industry in Belfast.

 Tracey Mc Ardle